USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/rclone.md

 order_number: 40
 ---

-`rclone` is already installed on all SCINet data transfer and compute nodes.
-Please do not use `rclone` from the login node.
+Rclone is already installed on all SCINet data transfer and compute nodes.
+Please do not use the `rclone` command from the login node.
 Attempting to do so will remind you to use the others.<br>
 To learn more about `rclone`, see [https://rclone.org](https://rclone.org).<!--excerpt-->

-## Getting Ready
+## Setting up rclone
-Before transferring files to or from cloud resources, `rclone` must first be configured to access cloud storage resources, e.g., an USDA-ARS Box account or AWS S3 buckets.
-If authentication with eAuth is required to access the cloud resource (e.g., your Box account), you will need to also install and configure `rclone` on your local machine for authenticating with eAuth and generating an authentication token to use on SCINet infrastructure.<br>
+Before transferring files to or from cloud resources, rclone must first be configured to access cloud storage resources, e.g., an USDA-ARS Box account or AWS S3 buckets.
+If authentication with eAuth is required to access the cloud resource (e.g., your Box account), you will need to also install and configure rclone on your local machine for authenticating with eAuth and generating an authentication token to use on SCINet systems.

+**Please note:** Although rclone supports data transfer to and from Microsoft OneDrive accounts, rclone is not currently authorized to access USDA OneDrive accounts, so rclone cannot facilitate data transfers directly between your OneDrive account and SCINet systems.

 ### Installation on a local machine
-In order to use `rclone` on SCINet infrastructure, it is necessary to have it installed on your local machine as well.
+In order to use `rclone` on SCINet systems, it is necessary to have it installed on your local machine as well.
 This is needed to generate an authentication token.<br>

 #### Installation on Windows